aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 # Access Token Request {#token-request}

-The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Identity Assertion Authorization Grant as a JWT Assertion {{RFC7523}}.
+The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Identity Assertion Authorization Grant as a JWT Assertion as defined by {{RFC7523}}.

-* `grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer`
+`grant_type`:
+: REQUIRED - The value of `grant_type` is `urn:ietf:params:oauth:grant-type:jwt-bearer`

+`assertion`:
-* `assertion` - The Identity Assertion Authorization Grant JWT obtained in the previous token exchange step
+: REQUIRED - The Identity Assertion Authorization Grant JWT obtained in the previous token exchange step

-* Client Authentication - the Client authenticates with its credentials as registered with the Resource Application's authorization server
+The Client authenticates with its credentials as registered with the Resource Application's authorization server.

 For example: